 Firstly, advertising extra curricular activities is a little bit different than advertising for common niches.
 In this article, I will share my personal experience on how to promote extracurricular activities such as tennis school or football club.

 To promote extracurricular activities, it will be a lot easier to reach the parents in a local area with leaflets rather than online.
-For this reason, having leaflets and posters with be a safe bet for advertising your extracurricular Club.
+For this reason, having leaflets and posters would be a safe bet for advertising your extracurricular activities club.
 Depending the extracurricular activity you are promoting, design will be important, but clear headlines would be more important.
 In fact, the easier your message on the flyer is, the more likely it will be understood.
 In this case, I would add that using easy words understood by an 11-year-old student would be even better.
 Why?
 By experience, if you are living in a big city such as London, it’s very likely that the parents or the nannies are not English Native speakers.
 As a result, if you use technical terms in the headlines of your flyer, your target might find difficult to understand the message that you want to convey.
 In the same way, content written with words very easy to understand, ranks better in search engines.
 Why?
 Because more people are willing to read the content, and it increases the chances to go back to this page or to share the content on social media.
 To conclude, try to make the flyer or the poster easy to understand.

 To clarify, hanging posters or flyers inside schools or in the posts of the street can work.
 However, handing out flyers and chatting with the parents will give more insights.
 This method enables to state the interest of the parents by interacting directly with them.
 But firstly, let me explain how this process works.